 Grace M. Kang is a lawyer with a long-held interest in North Korea.
 She has written editorials on North Korean human rights and published “A Case for the Prosecution of Kim Jong Il for Crimes Against Humanity, Genocide, and War Crimes” in the Columbia Human Rights Law Review in 2006.
 In 2003-2005, Grace was a visiting full-time lecturer and assistant professor at Seoul National University, where she taught classes on international organizations and American law.
 She also was a visiting professor at Renmin University of China in Beijing.
+She has published on North Korea in the Georgetown Security Studies Review Forum, the Washington Times, and in several Korean journals.
+She has also published in the Stanford Journal of International Relations, the Cambridge Review of International Affairs, The Economist, The Times of London, The Observer, and other publications during her decades of experience in international relations and human rights.
 In addition, Grace has worked in the State Department from 2006 to 2013.
 She has field experience in Guinea-Bissau, Kenya, Thailand, and Nepal and from 1994-2000 worked in Croatia, Bosnia-Herzegovina, and Serbia in United Nations peacekeeping missions.
 Grace earned a B.S. in economics from Iowa State University in three years, a J.D. from Columbia University Law School, and an M.Phil. in international relations from Cambridge University.
 She is a member of the Washington, D.C., and Illinois bars.

 Soon Ja Ji